KDE/kmime/README.md

 letters.
 Then save the file and view it in a hex editor to see how the text was converted to a byte array.
 Make sure to try out setting different charsets in your text editor.

-At this point, the text string is sucessfully converted to a byte array, using e.g. the ISO-8859-1 charset.
+At this point, the text string is successfully converted to a byte array, using e.g. the ISO-8859-1 charset.
 To indicate which charset was used, a **Content-Type** header field has to be added, with the correct **charset** parameter.
 In our example above, that was done.
 If the charset parameter of the `Content-Type`, or even the complete `Content-Type` header field is left out, the receiver can not know how to interpret the byte array!
-In these cases, the byte array is usually decoded incorrectly, and the text strings contain wrong letters or lots of questionmarks.
+In these cases, the byte array is usually decoded incorrectly, and the text strings contain wrong letters or lots of question marks.
 There is even a special term for such wrongly decoded text, [Mojibake](https://en.wikipedia.org/wiki/Mojibake).
 It is important to always know what charset your byte array is encoded with, otherwise an attempt at decoding the byte array into a text string will fail and produce Mojibake. **There is no such thing as plain text!** If there is no `Content-Type` header field in